shrunSprint89/CustomerIntelApps/.roo/rules/rules.md

 # 4) Implement the planned tasks.
 For each task:
 #      - Perform the work
 #      - Mark the task completed in update_todo_list
+#      - At the end of each completed or failed task, Roo must give the user actionable bash instructions for any next steps they must perform manually (such as account setup, credential creation, or follow-up actions).
 #
 # 5) When the set of logical tasks for this prompt is complete, create the commit:
 git add .